 You’ll often find irrational numbers written as symbols or approximations because writing them down fully is impossible.

-Let’s compare irrational and rational numbers to understand them better:
+Let’s compare the features of irrational and rational numbers to understand them better:

 Feature |